msorba/dsi-capstone/README.md

 ## In this Repo
 - Jupyter Notebooks to walk through the analysis completed.
-- Copy of Flask Application - live version available at <href "dsicapstonegsas.pythonanywhere.com" />
+- Copy of Flask Application - live version available at [dsicapstonegsas.pythonanywhere.com](dsicapstonegsas.pythonanywhere.com)
 - archive: work performed throughout the project that did not make it into the final submissions

 ## Image Processing Tutorial